EGI-Federation/eosc-data-transfer/README.md

 Thus, an additional set of credentials can be supplied to the endpoints in these groups via the HTTP header `Authorization-Storage`.

-> For example, for transfers to [EGI dCache](https://www.dcache.org), the configured transfer service
+> For example, for transfers to [dCache](https://www.dcache.org), the configured transfer service
 > that handles the transfers is [EGI Data Transfer](https://www.egi.eu/service/data-transfer/).
 > These both can use the same EGI Check-in access token, thus no additional credentials are needed
 > besides the access token for the transfer service, passed via the `Authorization` HTTP header.